 EVALUATING YOUR FARMERS MARKET TO KEEP IT VIBRANT

-- Evaluate You Market Using Farmers Market Metrics is a training series from the Farmers Market Coalition that will help you gather, manage, and report data so you can manage your market better, understand the fluctuations in your market throughout the season and year to year, and integrate your market data with other markets’ data to show a larger network impact.
+- Evaluate Your Market Using Farmers Market Metrics is a training series from the Farmers Market Coalition that will help you gather, manage, and report data so you can manage your market better, understand the fluctuations in your market throughout the season and year to year, and integrate your market data with other markets’ data to show a larger network impact.
 It includes resources on how to collect customer counts and vendor sales as well as resources on how to conduct effective evaluation surveys.
-Also see the FMC’s Farmers Market Metric Guide for lots of great tools to collect and share your metrics data.
+Also, see FMC’s Evaluation Materials and Tips for lots of great tools to collect and share your metrics data.

-- Kentucky Center for Rural and Agriculture Development is a Kentucky non-profit that offers several services to help evaluate your farmers market including a business review, a marketing analysis, business management and operations analysis, and record keeping assessment.
+- Kentucky Center for Agriculture and Rural Development is a Kentucky non-profit that offers several services to help evaluate your farmers market including a business review, a marketing analysis, business management, and operations analysis, and record keeping assessment.
 See their website for more details.

 - Assessing the Barriers to Increasing Customer Participation at the Market Shifting preferences and priorities for today’s FM shoppers is a key focus of this research from Cornell University released in August of 2019.
 The next generation of potential customers is emerging with different needs and expectations.
 In an increasingly competitive environment for local foods, FM managers and farmers need to evolve their marketing strategies to best match those changing needs and expectations.

 - Step-by-Step Tips For Creating a Market Survey: Collecting information and asking for customer feedback is a great practice for any business, including farmers markets and vendors.
 Here is a guide from the Washington Farmers Market Association that will help you create an effective survey.